Nash Format

 Nash Format Publishers is a Ukrainian publishing company based in Kyiv.
 It focused on non-fiction literature and has a fiction series.
 The publisher has offered to the Ukrainian readers 300 translations of books, including works by Nobel Prize laureates, The New York Times and The Economist bestsellers.
 Nash Format publishes both printed books, ebooks and records audiobooks.

 History

 Nash Format was established in 2006 by Ukrainian businessmen and philanthropist Vladyslav Kyrychenko.
 At first, the company operated as an art-agency focused on producing Ukrainian bands, holding festivals, production of merchandise and publishing books.
 Later Nash Format was transformed into the publishing house.

-In 2012 Anton Martynov joined the company as a CEO and in 2013 became a co-owner.
+In 2012, Anton Martynov joined the company as a CEO and in 2013 became a co-owner.

-Nash Format Publishers has published around 1,5 mln books, recorded over 200 audiobooks, launched its bookshop and online store, created an app for reading e-books and listening to audiobooks.
+Nash Format Publishers has published around 1,5 million books, recorded over 200 audiobooks, launched its bookshop and online store, created an app for reading e-books and listening to audiobooks.

 The company has set up an extensive distribution network.
-The network includes more than 800 sales points both online and offline.
+The network includes more than 800 sales points, both online and offline.

+In 2014, the publishing house began to specialize in Ukrainian translations of non-fiction, including global bestsellers on business, self-development, economics, psychology, and success stories.

+In 2020, a children's department headed by writer Ivan Andrusiak was created, and during the year, 19 books were published for readers aged 3 (Fairy Tales series) to 12+ (Adventures, Fantasy, and Feelings series).
+There are also publications for family reading (the Family series).
+Some of the published children's books are included in the school curriculum of the Ministry of Education and Science of Ukraine.